 About this shoot

-Before the TigerTilt Motorized Pan Head was released, I wanted to create a beautiful video composition that clearly conveyed its abilities, that are only amplified when mounted to our largest crane, the Taurus XL.
+Before the TigerTilt Motorized Pan Head was released, I wanted to create a beautiful video composition that clearly conveyed its abilities.
+They are only amplified when mounted to our largest crane, the Taurus XL.
 I decided on a nature setting, deep in the woods of the Southeast US.
 The tall trees and low forest ground covering would provide perfect environment for some dynamic and compound movements.

 As the camera tracks up a mature 100ft hardwood tree, you can really feel the extent of the movement.
 It's the type of view you'd expect to regularly see if you were a squirrel.